 Generally, the doctor will allow extra time to initiate the IV, monitor the patient, recover in-office, and determine if the patient is ready to be discharged.

 IV sedation has been proven to be very safe and effective.
 Patients will release less of the endogenous substances that raise blood pressure and increase the heart's oxygen consumption.
 Patient selection and assessment are of utmost importance to minimize any adverse outcomes.
-Trained, experienced individuals should only practice it.
+Only trained, experienced individuals should practice it.

 Certain safeguards must be followed to protect the patient's airway.
 In many ways, it is easier to work on a sedated patient.
 The relaxed state of the patient usually allows for a wider opening of the mouth, less movement of the patient in general, and more cooperation.